danielaparker/jsoncons/README.md

 ## What's new on master

-- Enhancements to processing CSV files to output JSON, see example below.
+- Enhances parser for CSV files that outputs JSON, see example below.
-- The json value `v` stored in a `json_deserializer` is now retrieved by calling the member function `get_result`, which returns it as `std::move(v)`.
+- Adds `get_result` member function to `json_deserializer`, which returns the json value `v` stored in a `json_deserializer` as `std::move(v)`.
+The `root()` member function has been deprecated but is still supported.
+- Adds `is_valid` member function to `json_deserializer`
+- Enhances json::any class, adds type checks when casting back to original value

 ## Using the jsoncons library